Lighthouse Field State Beach

-Lighthouse Field State Beach is a protected beach in the state park system of California, United States.
+Lighthouse Field State Beach (also called Its Beach) is a protected beach in the state park system of California, United States.
 It is located in the city of Santa Cruz at the north end of Monterey Bay.
 The beach overlooks the Steamer Lane surfing hotspot.
 It also contains the Santa Cruz Surfing Museum, housed in a 1967 lighthouse.
 The 38 acre site was established in 1978.

 Natural history

 Lighthouse Field State Beach is a wintering ground for migrating monarch butterflies.
 Other resident animals include California sea lions and American black swifts.
+The beach also contains a rock arch at the northern end.

 Recreation

 Steamer Lane is a famous surfing location.
 Each Christmas the park hosts Santa Cruz's annual "Caroling under the Stars" event.
 The park is free to visit year-round, and offers walking trails, wildlife viewing, picnic areas, public restrooms, and outdoor showers.